 However, this is a general recommendation!
 Your cat and their needs are unique.
 You can safely increase as needed until their needs are met.
 The only side effects of your cat getting more CBD than they may need are lethargy and looser stool.
 If you see these, you will know to dial back the dose, but your cat will be perfectly safe.

 Generally, pet owners see little to no adverse side effects from CBD.
 That being said, every cat's system is different!

 The important thing for cautious pet parents to remember is that you can never "overdose" on CBD.
 However, if you give too much too quickly you may see lethargy or softer stool.
 If these side effects happen you just need to reduce the dose you are providing.

 If you've ever spent time with a cat you probably know most can be selective.
 Although the most direct method is by placing the oil into their mouth this can prove too difficult.
 Luckily, there are multiple ways to get cats to take CBD!

 If you have a cat that loves treats then CBD cat treats in appetizing flavors are a great option.

-If none of the other methods work, try placing CBD oil right onto your cat's paws pad.
-Institivlaly, cats will lick at anything placed there and will absorb the CBD that way.
+If none of the other methods work, try placing CBD oil right onto the pad of your cat's paws.
+Instinctively cats will lick at anything placed there and will absorb the CBD that way.

 Most pet owners find putting their CBD oil directly into their cat's food is the easiest method.
 Some owners have found crushing up CBD treats onto their food is also helpful.